Lawyers representing Ontario actress suing Weinstein say they can’t find him

 A lawsuit against Harvey Weinstein alleging the Hollywood mogul sexually assaulted an Ontario actress nearly two decades ago is being allowed to proceed even though lawyers have not been able to track him down.

-Alex Smith, who represents the actress, says they tried and failed to serve Weinstein at his home in Westport, Conn., and believe he could also be in Phoenix, Ariz., or somewhere in Europe.
+Alex Smith, who represents the actress, said they tried and failed to serve Weinstein at his home in Westport, Conn., and believe he could also be in Phoenix, Ariz., or somewhere in Europe.

+The Weinstein domino effect: Who else is accused of sexual harassment so far?
+Read the list

-Smith says they also repeatedly tried to serve Weinstein's former assistant at her office and through her lawyer but have not succeeded so far.
+They also repeatedly tried to serve Weinstein's former assistant at her office and through her lawyer but have not succeeded so far, Smith said.

+The court issued an order Monday for substituted service, meaning lawyers can take other means to serve the defendants with the lawsuit instead of doing so in person.

+"When you start a lawsuit, with a statement of claim the first originating document, it has to be served personally, that's the rule — meaning it has to be put in that person's hand," said Erik Knutsen, a law professor at Queen's University.

 In a statement of claim, the actress, who cannot be named as she is seeking a publication ban on her identity, alleges she was sexually assaulted by Weinstein while she had a part in a movie being filmed in and around Toronto.